shupershuff/Diablo2RLoader/README.md

 Or even just a [message](https://github.com/shupershuff/Diablo2RLoader/discussions) to say thanks :)<br>

 **Q:** The script won't let me run it as it gives me security prompts about scripts being disabled or the current script being untrusted :(<br>
-**A:** See Instructions above.
+**A:** See instructions [above](#4-run-the-script-manually-for-the-first-time).
 The default script policy for Windows 10/11 devices is restricted.
 We can change this to remote signed.
 A full write up of the policies can be seen [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3).

 **Q:** How do I update the script?<br>
 **A:** As of 1.5.0, the script has the ability to update itself.
 I will also include steps in the script to update config.xml, accounts.csv and stats.csv if new fields are added.
 For users on older versions, to update manually, all you need to do is download the latest release, extract the .zip and copy the new D2Loader.ps1 over to where the old D2Loader.ps1 file is and overwrite it.
 If this script shows a warning "Couldn't check for updates.
 GitHub API limit may have been reached...", it's most likely due to me testing things and exceeding GitHubs API limit, ignore and try again later.

 **Q:** When Diablo opens it won't allow me to select an online character<br>
 **A1:** This will be due to your password or username being entered in incorrectly.
 Please note that multiple failed authentication requests can cause a temporary lockout from that realm (seems to be around 15-30mins).<br>
 **A2:** In some circumstances, Battlenet can also require a capcha code to be entered to verificaton.
 If in doubt, try logging in via the battlenet client and see if it prompts for captcha.
-It might take several hours for this to resolve itself (6 hours observed in [issue #17](https://github.com/shupershuff/Diablo2RLoader/issues/17)).
+It might take several hours for this to resolve itself (6 hours observed in [issue #17](https://github.com/shupershuff/Diablo2RLoader/issues/17)).<br>
+**A3:** In some circumstances, for no real reason, you might randomly have issues with one or more of your accounts connecting with warnings about "Account locked for suspicious activity" after temporarily switching regions.
+This only happens when using parameter based authentication.
+Numerous people have seen this issue across different loaders and for people who launch the game from desktop shortcuts.
+I've discovered no pattern as to why this happens or how to resolve it.
+Workaround is to launch problematic accounts using Auth Tokens.

 **Q:** I have reset one of my Bnet account passwords, how do I update accounts.csv<br>
-**A:** Open accounts.csv and clearout the password field and the PWIsSecureString field.
-Leave the PWIsSecureString field blank.
-Either enter your password into the csv file or leave it blank and the script will ask you next time you run it.
+**A:** Open accounts.csv and clearout the password field.
+Either enter your new password into the csv file or leave it blank and the script will ask you next time you run it.

 **Q:** When I run this I'm unable to use Push to Talk (PTT) in Discord.<br>
 **A:** As the script needs to run as administrator, this also means it starts the game with elevated rights.
 As such this can mess with Discord PTT.
 This is a known issue with Discord.
 To resolve this you can run [Discord in Administrator mode](https://support.discord.com/hc/en-us/articles/205082178-How-do-I-enable-push-to-talk-if-I-am-running-my-game-in-administrator-mode).<br>